Table of Contents

 ✔ Preserving life – whatever the type of crime scene.
 The first priority is to preserve life and assist any victims if they are injured.

 ✔ Suspects at the scene – suspects should be detained and removed from the scene.
-This also allows for searches, statements and behaviour to be documented.
+This also allows for searches, statements, and behaviour to be documented.

-✔ Controlling the scene – the more people who come in contact or visit the crime scene, the more difficult it is to keep the site uncontaminated and for investigators to collect evidence.
+✔ Controlling the scene – the more people who come in contact with or visit the crime scene, the more difficult it is to keep the site uncontaminated and for investigators to collect evidence.

-Reel Vs. Reality
+Reel vs Reality

 The portrayal of forensic science in movies and dramas often shows a glamorized version of the real thing.
 While on TV shows such as CSI, where Forensic Investigators are seen interviewing witnesses, in “real” life, Forensic Investigators have no contact with witnesses, suspects or others.
 It is up to the police to interview and put the crime pieces together.

 Following are some examples which will differentiate between the “reel” version and the reality of forensic science:

 Timeframe: In reel, evidence is often processed fast; sometimes, they look at it and answer within minutes, while in reality, forensic analysis can take days or even weeks to complete, depending on the complexity of the case and the type of evidence involved.
 There are already too many cases in the lab for analysis, so moving through the queue takes some time.

 Accuracy: On screen, forensic evidence is often portrayed as infallible, with clear results that prove a suspect’s guilt or innocence.
 In reality, forensic analysis can be subject to human error, and The interpretation is not always straightforward or conclusive.

 Technology: Numerous movies and TV shows feature futuristic or high-tech forensic tools that don’t exist in real life, such as “enhancing” blurry images or creating 3D reconstructions of crime scenes very quickly.